vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     This JSON data represents the initial configuration of device twin desired properties for any device that participates in this enrollment group.

     The devices will use the **properties.desired.telemetryDelay** property to set the time delay for reading and sending telemetry to IoT Hub.

+    > **WARNING**: The automated text entry tool can insert extra squiggly brackets when entering structured JSON objects.
+If necessary, update your JSON data to ensure that it matches the code structure above.

 1. Leave **Enable entry** set to **Enable**.